 - Calendar management

 To use Spike, all you need to do is provide email account information.
-The app is free to use for private users.
-Professional teams will have to pay a monthly fee.
-Spike is available for Android, iOS, macOS, Windows and as a web app.
+The app is largely free to use for private users.
+A monthly subscription (free for students) provides additional storage space (50 GB) and priority support.
+Professional teams always pay a monthly fee.
+Spike is available for Android, iOS, macOS, Windows, and as a web app.